Holdout predictive checks for Bayesian model criticism: Introduction

-\citet{Gelfand:1992} developed cross-validated checks.
-They iteratively hold out each data point, condition on the remaining data, and compare samples from the corresponding posterior predictive distribution to the held-out point.
-This is a type of \gls{PoPC}, one that uses a leave-one-out cross validation estimator (see \Cref{sec:computation}).
-Similar strategies are discussed in \citet{Draper:1996,OHagan:2003,Dahl:2007}; \gls{PoPC}'s generalize and justify these approaches.
+Another closely related work is \citet{Gelfand:1992}, which develops cross-validated checks.
+A cross-validated check iteratively holds out each data point, conditioning on the remaining data, and compares samples from the corresponding posterior predictive distribution to the held-out point.
+Similar strategies are discussed in \citet{Draper:1996,Marshall:2003,Larsen:2007}.
+In its relation to these other data-split checks, this paper provides a theoretical understanding and empirical evaluation for this class of methods.

-\citet{bayarri2000p} propose partial posterior predictive and conditional predictive checks.
-For a given discrepancy, partial posterior predictive checks use simulations from the posterior predictive distribution formed with a likelihood that is conditioned on the discrepancy.
-Similarly, conditional predictive checks form simulations from a distribution conditioned on an alternative statistic, chosen to not have information about the discrepancy.
-Both strategies avoid the double use of the data and enjoy asymptotically uniform p-values~\citep{robins2000asymptotic}.
-These approaches are limited, however, in that information needed to build a meaningful posterior may also be found in the discrepancy.
-Further, developing new conditional posterior approximations for each new discrepancy can be computationally prohibitive.

-\citet{robins2000asymptotic} propose calibrating \gls{PPC} p-values by computing the empirical distribution using the bootstrap; \citet{Hjort:2006} propose a similar calibration.
-These approaches apply to $p$-values and tail probabilities.
-But the full \gls{PPC} framework and \gls{PoPC} framework allow for other types of checks, such as those based on graphs~\citep{Gelman:1996} or other measures of surprise~\citep{Bayarri:2003}.

-Finally, \citet{Gelman:1996} define mixed predictive checks.
-To form replicated data in hierarchical models, they use the prior of group-specific latent variables and the posterior for latent variables shared across groups.
-This mitigates overfitting, but there are no guarantees.
-If a model has rich enough latent variables shared across data, a mixed predictive check will still overfit.
-Other predictive checks for hierarchical models include~\citet{Dey:1998,Marshall:2003,Bayarri:2007}.
+Finally, in an independent and concurrent paper, \citet{li2022calibrated} identifies that a previous definition of the \gls{PoPC} (\acrshort{PoPCv1}, see \Cref{appendix:pop_pc_v1} of the Supplementary Material for details) is not calibrated, and proposes the \gls{SPC}.
+In revising this paper, we identified the same issue with \acrshort{PoPCv1}, which we have resolved by updating it to its form in \Cref{eq:pop-pc-def}.
+This \gls{PoPC} is the same as the single \gls{SPC} of \citet{li2022calibrated}, and the proof here that it is calibrated (Theorem 1) is also similar to the proof of calibration in \citet{li2022calibrated} for the \gls{SPC} (their Theorem 3.1(1) for the case where the model is true).
+(The proofs are similar because both build on the work of \citet{robins2000asymptotic}.)

+\citet{li2022calibrated} and this paper present similar methods, but complementary perspectives. \citet{li2022calibrated} shows the SPC has asymptotic power of 1 under moderate-to-major model misspecification.
+It also proposes the divided \gls{SPC}, which considers \gls{SPC} $p$-values for multiple different splits of the data.
+In this paper, we examine the ``double use of the data'' problem of the \gls{PPC} in greater detail.
+Specifically, we illustrate that post-hoc empirical calibration procedures for the \gls{PPC}, while uniform under the null, do not resolve the ``double use of the data'' problem in terms of detecting model misspecification.
+Finally, we consider different diagnostics from \citet{li2022calibrated} - the $\chi^2$ diagnostic and latent Dirichlet allocation log-likelihood - and we provide empirical evidence that they are calibrated; these diagnostics are not covered by the calibration theory for the \gls{PoPC}, nor the \gls{SPC}.